 Keywords

-Low back pain, lumbar facet joint syndrome, autologous platelet rich plasma, intra-articular injection.
+Low back pain, lumbar facet joint syndrome, autologous platelet rich plasma (PRP), intra-articular injection.

 Summary